20 Examples of Common Sales Objections & Responses (2024)

 Lastly, ask your buyer if they are happy with the solution you’ve provided.

-If they are, check that there are no other concerns before moving on.
-Most importantly, don’t move on until all their concerns have been addressed.
+If they are, check that there are no other concerns before proceeding.
+Most importantly, don’t proceed until all their concerns have been addressed.

 FAQ

 Don’t panic!
-Rather take the time to hear them out and consult your sales objections script for an adequate and understanding response.
+Rather, listen to them and consult your sales objections script for an adequate and understanding response.

-The top types of sales objections are lack of budget, lack of authority, lack of need and no time to talk.
-These are sales rejection words you’ll hear over and over, so be sure to be prepared on how to respond appropriately.
+The top types of sales objections are lack of budget, lack of authority, lack of need, and no time to talk.
+These are sales rejection words you’ll hear over and over, so be sure to be prepared to respond appropriately.

 Pricing concerns are the most common when handling sales objections.
 To overcome them, pause for a few seconds after your sales prospect has objected to the price.
-You’ll find they might volunteer more information if left to speak.
-Often, the objection isn’t anything concrete and can be countered by describing the value your product or service delivers with social proof..
+If left to speak, they might volunteer more information.
+Often, the objection isn’t concrete and can be countered by describing your product or service's value with social proof.

 💡 Enjoyed this article?
 You might find value in reading these posts on 14 of the best cold email templates and 5 of the best B2B sales cold calling scripts.